-- Do NOT use the product in any area where potentially explosive atmospheres are present, such as environments with high concentrations of flammable chemicals, vapors, or particulates (including particles, dust, and metal powder) in the air. - Do NOT expose the product to environments having high concentrations of industrial chemicals, including liquefied gases that are easily vaporized (such as helium).
+- Do NOT use the product in any area where a potentially explosive atmosphere is present, such as where the air contains high concentrations of flammable chemicals, vapors, or particulates (including particles, dust, and metal powder). - Do NOT expose the product to environments that have high concentrations of industrial chemicals, including liquefied gases that are easily vaporized (such as helium).
 Such exposure can damage or impair product functionality.